ecmwf-projects/dss-jupyterhub-notebooks/README.md

 Notebooks which document, with example code, several aspects of the data processing that occurs in the backend of the DSS.
 For example the grib to netCDF conversion and the the calculation of daily statistics.

-## copernicus-training-c3s
+## c3s-training

-The C3S training material is also published as a [JupyterBook](https://ecmwf-projects.github.io/copernicus-training-c3s/intro.html).
-Here we provide direct access to the notebooks so that they can be executed locally.
+The C3S training material is also published as a [JupyterBook](https://ecmwf-training.github.io/c3s-training/intro.html).
+Here we provide direct access to the notebooks so that they can be executed directly.

 ## copernicus-training-cams

 The CAMS training material is also published as a [JupyterBook](https://ecmwf-projects.github.io/copernicus-training-cams).
-Here we provide direct access to the notebooks so that they can be executed locally.
+Here we provide direct access to the notebooks so that they can be executed directly.

 ## sketchbook-earth